oks-citadel/UGC-Content-Creation-SaaS-Platform/docs/GITHUB_ACTIONS_SETUP.md

 ## Azure Credentials for GitHub Actions

-To enable the CI/CD pipeline to build and deploy frontend apps (web, creator-portal, admin), you need to configure the `AZURE_CREDENTIALS` secret in your GitHub repository.
+To enable the CI/CD pipeline to build and deploy all services, you need to configure the `AZURE_CREDENTIALS` secret in your GitHub repository.

 ### Step 1: Go to GitHub Repository Settings